 Tutorials

-Problem: You want the first line of each paragraph to include an indent, and manually adding a tab at the beginning of each paragraph is tiresome.
+Problem: You are beginning to draft your document, and you want the first line of each paragraph to include an indent.

 Explanation: When you include a first line indent, the first line of your paragraph is indented by a half tab more than the remaining lines in your paragraph.
 First line indents help your document to more visibly set off paragraph breaks, which enhances your document’s readability.
-You can easily add a first line indent manually by using either the tab button on your keyboard or by adjusting the document’s ruler tabs.
-However, the most efficient way to add a first line indent is to adjust your paragraph settings so that Word automatically creates a first line indent each time you begin a new paragraph.
+You can easily add a first line indent manually by using the tab button on your keyboard.
+However, the most efficient way to add a first line indent is to allow Word to automatically creates a first line indent each time you begin a new paragraph.

 Problem: Word defaults to left alignment, which means that the text lines up flush with the left margin.
 However, your supervisor prefers text to be fully justified, meaning that the text lines up flush with the left and right margins.